 Now, the empirical approach is terrible, obviously.
 If one (the ‘God’ of the process) had any sense at all, one would change things so that 1 and 2 were both highly reliable.
 And then 3 would become reliable.
 That is, one would change things so that one could use the defined approach.

 But, what we are saying with new product innovation with human abeings, is that we never have 1 or 2 in a reliable state.

 We are not God, and there is too much stuff hitting the fan.
 From every direction.

 So, while we might control the inputs and the black box for 3 minutes, after about 3 minutes things are unreliable again.
 Sadly.
 So we are always stuck using an empirical process.

-But at least we understand the process we do have.
+But at least we understand the Empirical Process Control we do have.

-Personally, I consider human beings highly unreliable inputs to any process.
+Personally, I consider human beings highly unreliable (do you prefer inconsistent?) inputs to any Empirical Process.
 We humans often compare ourselves to machines, but in fact we are highly unreliable.
 Now, innovation and creativity are ‘the unexpected’.
 So, in innovation ‘unreliability’ is actually a good thing or can be.
 So, humans aren’t that bad after all.

 This very simple theory or paradigm seems very real and accurate to me.
 It makes sense, to me, of the mess that we are in.
 The tar pit, as Fred Brooks calls it.